NUKnightLab/SensorGridAPI/README.md

 ```

 # API endpoints
+Note that for any endpoint you can include a `node_id=<INT>` to return only the data from that node.
+On the other hand, the command `node_id_include` will return a subset of the data model with `node_id` values, but will not allow you to filter that subset according to a specific `node_id`.

+Below are the most vital endpoints for our SensorGrid Dashboard.
+To see all endpoints, go to `./sensorgridapi/sensordata/views.py`.

 `/sensordata/?node_id=<INT>` - Returns an array of sensor data objects with the corresponding ID.

 `/sensordata/created_at_lt=<EPOCH>` - Returns an array of sensor data objects created before the epoch timestamp inputted.